 The following harmful, illegal, and/or criminal activities are considered prohibited use of the library’s computers:

-- Developing computer programs which infiltrate a computer or computer system and/or damage or alter the software components of another computer or computer system
+• Developing computer programs that infiltrate a computer or computer system and/or damage or alter the software components of another computer or computer system

 Downloading